UIUC-iSchool-DataViz/is445AOG_fall2020/week08/index.md

 # Week 8 - Maps, maps and more maps

-We will start thinking about maps & map projection, both in `bqplot` and `matplotlib`.
+We will start thinking about maps & map projection, both in `bqplot` and `matplotlib` and with `geopandas`+`contextily`.
 We'll continue this week with building dashboards of mappable data.

 ## Downloads